SashaFlores/CASESTUDY-COINBASE/CASESTUDY-COINBASE-master/README.md

 Coinbase leverage investors with the major competitive edge among all other trading platforms interms of security and liquidity, adding these essential features gives investors:

-        1- A comprehensive insight to determine their position in market 2- The ability to predict the next tend
+        1- A comprehensive insight to determine their position in market 2- The ability to understand current trend & to predict the next one.
-        3- Full control over the digital especially to stop trailing loss
+        3- Full control over their digital currencies.

 * ***`WHAT TECHNOLOGIES WOULD THIS ADDITIONAL FEATURE SERVICE UTILIZE?`***